asuprem/EdnaML/roadmap.md

     - need to upgrade to azure, or in-house system, or cloudlab...

-- EdnaML in test mode -- does not build train data loader...
+- EdnaML in test mode -- does not build train data loader...🟢
 --------------------------------------------------------------------
 so, someone does the following??? ✅
 EdnaML() <-- empty, so no configuration is set up> ✅